jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 and a more useful autoscaling solution; otherwise unwanted results such as erratic scaling behaviour may arise out of poor tuning decisions.

-## LPA comparison with HPA for high CPU usage application
+## Locust Pod Autoscaler (LPA) comparison with Horizontal Pod Autoscaler (HPA) for high CPU usage application

 ### Overview